lunatech-labs/lunatech-beginner-quarkus-course/slides/04-persistence.md

 This is quite like similar functionality in Scala or Kotlin.

+## Transactions

+* All persistence-related extensions integrate the Transaction Manager
+* Declarative approach with @Transactional annotation
+* Six transactional types
+    * `REQUIRED` (which is the default)
+    * `REQUIRED_NEW`
+    * `MANDATORY`
+    * `SUPPORTS`
+    * `NOT_SUPPORTED`
+    * `NEVER`

 ## Putting our products in the database

-* TODO, show setup SQL script
-* TODO, show docker-compose to setup a database

-## Transactions

-TODO
+For development:
+* `import.sql` in the `src/main/resources` folder
+* `quarkus.hibernate-orm.database.generation=drop-and-create`

+In production we would use schema migration with [Flyway](https://quarkus.io/guides/flyway)

+Note:
+* Will want to mention that we use 'drop-and-create' for simplicity, but in a real application we would want to use schema migration with Flyway - https://quarkus.io/guides/flyway

 <!-- .slide: data-background="#abcdef" -->